Can AI help address airport staff shortages as travel rebounds?

 Siobhan Boyle, Marketing Manager at Veovo

-After two years of lockdowns and border restrictions, the recent uptick/surge in holiday bookings over Easter and Spring break led to extraordinary crowds at airports.
-In fact, the airport industry body ACI recently reported that for many airports, peak traffic is already at, or higher than, pre-pandemic levels.
+After years of lockdowns and border restrictions, the recent uptick/surge in holiday bookings leeds to extraordinary airport crowds.
+In fact, the airport industry body ACI reports that peak traffic is already at, or higher than, pre-pandemic levels for many airports.

 Unfortunately, the rehiring of airport staff hasn’t kept up with traffic growth, primarily due to training needs and lengthy security clearance requirements.
 As a result, personnel shortages are all too evident – from the handful of officers struggling to control the long snaking lines at security to the far-too-few baggage handlers.

-While technology can’t replace humans for many of the key processing bottlenecks or solve the staff crunch, it can help improve human performance – and ease some of the pressure felt by staff.
+While technology can’t replace humans for many of the key processing bottlenecks or solve the staff crunch, it can help improve human performance – and ease some of the pressure staff feel.

 The key is to put the limited resources airports have to where and when they are needed most by using data and AI to accurately forecast passenger show-ups and behaviour by flight.